hayes/pothos/docs/guide/writing-plugins.md

 In the example above, we need to check `typeConfig.kind` to ensure that the type config is for an object.
-Without this check, typescript will not know that the config object is for an object, and will not let us access the property. `typeConfig.kind` corresponds to how GiraphQL splits up Types for its config objects, meaning that it has separate `kind`s for `Query`, `Mutation`, and `Subscription` even though these are all `Objects` in GraphQL terminology.
+Without this check, typescript will not know that the config object is for an object, and will not let us access the property. `typeConfig.kind` corresponds to how Pothos splits up Types for its config objects, meaning that it has separate `kind`s for `Query`, `Mutation`, and `Subscription` even though these are all `Objects` in GraphQL terminology.
 The `typeConfig.graphqlKind` can be used to get the actual GraphQL type instead.

 ### Adding options to fields